MetaSonic001/reddit_dataset_analysis_R/README.md

-Here's a README that captures a personal and learning-focused tone:

----

 # Advanced Reddit Analysis Dashboard

 Hey there!
 This is a project I put together as a way to dive into R, learn more about data analysis, and have some fun with Reddit data along the way.
 This dashboard was built using **Shiny** in R and brings together several visualization tools to explore the depths of Reddit comments and posts.
 From text analysis to temporal patterns, I tried to cover a broad spectrum of analyses in this project.